 Instead of canning squash, many people choose to freeze it; quite often cooks will make products like the sweet breads and then freeze them.
 This makes it convenient for a “quick grab”; the problem I have is that they are too convenient and they seem to disappear quickly.
 To some freezing is also done because they feel it is easier.
 Low acid foods such as squash, beets and corn must be processed in a pressure canner to assure that all the spoilage microorganisms are destroyed making it safe to eat.
 This is unlike tomatoes which are high acid and are cold packed or cucumber when making pickles or relish.

 Winter squash varieties must be canned by the hot pack method; wash the squash (or pumpkins), remove the seeds and peel.
-Cut into 1 inch cubes and put in a large heavy saucepan.
+Cut into 1 inch cubes or slice and put in a large heavy saucepan.
 Steam until tender about 25 minutes then pack into hot sterilized jars; cover squash with hot liquid from cooking or add boiling hot water to ½ inch from top.
 Process in pressure canner with 10 pounds pressure for 55 minutes for pint jars and 90 minutes for quart jars.
 Some people like to have squash or pumpkin puree ready to use; since the heat penetration is not good it is recommended to freeze any type of puree.

 Summer squash is not especially good when canned or frozen; these are some that I mentioned are good to make products from and then freeze.
 For instance zucchini is not good when preserved but zucchini bread is excellent before and after frozen.
 Many of these do make delicious pickles and relishes and those do can very well.
 If you do decide to can any of these, like the winter squash, it is necessary to process them in a pressure canner because of the low acid.
 Unlike the winter squash, these can be canned by the hot pack method or raw pack.